ytshao101/ML_econometrics/README.md

 # ML_econometrics

-Applying ML algorithms in econometrics.
-Code mainly written in R.
+Machine learning with applications in econometrics;

-All adapted from course materials.
+All were adapted from course materials.

+Programming language: R.